ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/specification.md

 ## Response

-The response MUST indicate an error, using ALTO protocol error handling specified in Section 8.5 of the ALTO protocol {{RFC7285}}, if the request is invalid.
+If the request is invalid, the response MUST indicate an error, using ALTO protocol error handling specified in Section 8.5 of {{RFC7285}}.

 Specifically, a filtered CDNI Advertisement request is invalid if: